paschalogu/azureterraform/README.md

 2.)
 Git & GitHub for Version Control

 3.)
-Jenkins Pipeline GitHub, Terraform, AWS
+Jenkins Pipeline GitHub, Terraform, Azure

 4.)
 Using Ansible to configure the webservers

-5.)
-Presentation on Continuous Integration and Deployment